 The preamble to the community constitution applies to all students, faculty members, and staff members.
 It states, “We declare our commitment to responsible and honorable conduct in academic and community affairs, and we reaffirm one another’s rights to freedom of inquiry and expression in coursework, scholarship, and the day-to-day life of the Reed community.
 Since such freedom requires an atmosphere of trust and mutual confidence, we further declare that dishonesty, intimidation, harassment, exploitation, and the use or threat of force are incompatible with the preservation of this freedom.”

 An honor council composed of equal numbers of students and members of the faculty and staff is responsible for educating members of the Reed community about the meaning and importance of the Honor Principle.
 Members of the subcommittees of the honor council provide advice to those seeking resolution of grievances.
 The mediation subcommittee oversees the process of formal mediation, including the provision of neutral third-party mediators.
 The community rights subcommittee may bring honor cases on behalf of the community when the community’s rights have been violated.
-A student judicial board and a sexual misconduct board have primary responsibility for adjudicating formal complaints against students.
+A student judicial board and a student and staff Title IX board have primary responsibility for adjudicating formal complaints against students.

 The mission of student services is to promote student success and well-being, and to foster an inclusive Reed community.